 Fill to capacity

 Do the following if the system has been completely drained or you have replaced the pump or gear box.

 The reason you MUST prime the pump BEFORE you start the engine is because it's dry.
 Initial moment of starting the truck will score the moving components in the PS pump.

-You should jack up the front end and with the engine OFF, turn the steering wheel side to side to drive out the air from the high pressure side of the truck.
-After topping off the fluid, leaving the truck on jack stands you start the engine and at IDLE speed turn the steering wheel side to side with only the wheel weight load on the pump.
+You should jack up the front end and with the engine OFF, turn the steering wheel side to side while pressing on the brake repeatedly about 25 times to drive out the air from the high pressure side of the truck.
+After topping off the fluid, leaving the truck on jack stands you start the engine and at IDLE speed do the same thing again.
 Check the level of fluid.
 Finally, you take the truck off the jack stands, start it up and while stationary turn the steering wheel side to side GENTLY.
 If it feels good while turning and the pump is silent, you are done.
 If not, repeat ALL of the above.
-Each of these exercises should be done at least 20 times on each side (clockwise and counter-clockwise)

 I have replaced several pumps over the last 10 years.
 I replaced 3 this year because my Hydro boost. and my steering box was bad.
 This caused strain on the pump so I sheared off the shafts.

 AMG performed power steering testing with an in-line filter a while back.
 For that test, they had to use a "transmission" in-line filter in lieu of a "power steering" in-line filter due to the HUMMER's high flow (GPM) requirements at higher RPM's.
 The "SP/FILTRAN" filter did a great job of "cleaning up" the power steering system even on brand new HUMMER H1's!!!
 Don't recall the part number, but believe it is the in-line "transmission" filter FORD uses on its export vehicles.